mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 Embedded Atom Method (EAM) Tabulation
 =====================================

-An EAM model is defined by constructing instances of  :class:`atsim.potentials.EAMPotential` describing each species within the model. :class:`.EAMPotential` encapsulates the density and embedding functions specific to each species' many bodied interactions.
+An EAM model is defined by constructing instances of  :class:`atsim.potentials.EAMPotential` describing each species within the model. :class:`~atsim.potenials.EAMPotential` encapsulates the density and embedding functions specific to each species' many bodied interactions.
 In addition the purely pairwise interactions within the EAM are defined using a list of :class:`atsim.potentials.Potential` objects.

 Once the EAM model has been described in terms of  :class:`EAMPotential <atsim.potentials.EAMPotential>` and :class:`Potential <atsim.potentials.Potential>` objects it can be tabulated for specific simulation codes.
 This is done by using the ``EAM_Tabulation`` objects from the :mod:`atsim.potentials.eam_tabulation` module: